 - Try maple syrup for a great breakfast or brunch option.

-- Caramel topping along with ice cream or Cool Whip makes this a decadent fall dessert.
+- Caramel topping along with ice cream or Homemade Whipped Cream makes this a decadent fall dessert.

 What kind of bread is best for making Bread Pudding?

-You can use any type of bread, rolls, bagels, biscuits, or donuts in an easy bread pudding recipe.
+You can use any type of bread, rolls, bagels, biscuits, or donuts in this easy bread pudding recipe with apples.
 The key is to let them sit out uncovered for a few hours or overnight.
+Using donuts may result in a heavier casserole.

 I like to use a firmer, sweeter bread such as a brioche or challah bread when making apple cinnamon bread pudding.
 French bread is also a good option.